JecerSE/JecerSE/README.md

  💬 At the end of the day, virtue and dignity hold meaning only for those who live to see the next dawn.

-〽️ This is my Public Github account, Send me an email at egagamaojecer@gmail.com for my alternate github account, with all my projects there
+〽️ This is my Public Github account, Send me an email at the button below for my alternate github account, with all my projects there
  </div>

 <div align="center">